JasonThomasData/RL-arduino-bot/README.md

     small_wheel_holder.stl -> https://github.com/davidhrbaty/ArduBot
     SG90-A5.stl -> https://www.thingiverse.com/thing:2282898

+### Docs

+There are a bunch of ideas I drew down in pics/

+The control flow diagram was created [here](https://www.draw.io/) and the .xml file is what that app takes for upload.

 ### Reading

 Naming things is hard, so I've reused common names for components by reading [this](http://www-anw.cs.umass.edu/rlr/terms.html).